What is customer loyalty? Definition, benefits, and tips

 - Buying patterns: Look for customers who regularly do business with your company—they’re loyal by default, especially if their spending grows over time.
 Take Amazon Prime, for example.
 Initially, a new customer may use Amazon to make just a few purchases.
 But as their loyalty increases, they’ll shell out for Prime.
 Once they’re Prime members, they’ll likely shop on Amazon more often, both to justify the cost of their membership and to reap the benefits of quicker shipping.

-How to increase customer loyalty
+How to increase customer loyalty and retention

 One thing’s for sure: Loyalty must be nurtured constantly.
 It’s not something you can work on once and automate later.

 According to CX leaders, many qualities we value in our personal relationships also apply to our relationships with brands.
 Among them: consistency, being a good listener, acting upon what you learn, and being honest.

 Taking a customer’s entire experience into account, the ideal way to build loyalty is a mix of internal processes and emotional factors.

 One way to drive customer loyalty is to lower customer effort.
 This means designing experiences that are simple to understand and navigate.
 A seamless experience makes customers more likely to return.